dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 This is an ideal width for one-hand operation, comparable to mobile device width, and the depth is enough to allow an Amphenol 8-pin circular connector to be mounted in the end.

+It at least resembles the original 1960s-1970s Cave dec controller, which was a flat sheet metal aluminum box in black wrinkle paint with two very small buttons.
+Internally it carried 120VAC with two small motor-start capacitors.
+The Cave original controller had no provision for grounding, making it a hazardous design by modern standards.

 ### Cable

 Belden 8-conductor low voltage cable is about $1/ft unshielded and the smallest quantity available is 100 ft.
-I found some less expensive shielded 22-8 cable on Amazon for about $0.56/ft, trying that first.
+I found some less expensive unshielded 22-8 cable on Amazon for about $0.56/ft, trying that first.

 Connectors: Amphenol C091D series DIN 8-pin, solder terminals, female rear-mount receptacle, male cable plug for 4-6mm cable.